Modern Breast Implants Safe, Customizable Options for Your Ideal Look

 What Are the Differences?

 Also, for thin people with little breast tissue or skin covering, saline implants can feel like there’s a water bag under the breast.
 In general, patients with thinner tissues and less native breast tissue are more likely to appreciate the benefits of silicone gel implants.
-In addition, women who have thinner skin and little existing breast tissue may desire a moderate size increase with a more natural shape.
-These women are excellent candidates for an anatomical (tear-dropped) shaped silicone gel implant.
+By contrast, for Denver breast augmentation patients with thick enough skin and plenty of breast tissue for coverage, saline implants have fewer of these issues and are an excellent option.

 Breast Implant Education and Considerations